nikachu/stocksplosion/README.md

 To run the Stocksplosion app in production, copy the app folder to the production server.
 It will be available at http://your_server_path/app/

 <h2>Unit Tests</h2>
 Unit tests are currently in development.
 Yes I know.
-But late than never :)
+But better late than never :)

 If you have any further questions please don’t hesitate to contact me at nika@purkis.ca.